What does insolvency mean?

 The most common act of bankruptcy is the failure to comply with a bankruptcy notice.

-Most creditor’s will make an application to the relevant state court (the appropriate court changes depending on the quantum owed) after usual debt recovery efforts such as letters of demand are unsuccessful at recouping the debt.
+Most creditor’s will make an application to the relevant state court (the appropriate court changes depending on the quantum owed).
+This occurs after usual debt recovery efforts such as letters of demand are unsuccessful at recouping the debt.
 Once a judgement is received for the amount of the debt, the creditor would usually seek enforcement of the debt.

 Where the debt remains unpaid, the creditor should then issue a bankruptcy notice to the debtor for the amount of the judgement debt plus interest.

-If the bankruptcy notice is not complied with, an act of bankruptcy is said to have occurred and the creditor will be able to apply for the debtor to be declared a bankrupt by way of creditor’s petition.
+If the bankruptcy notice is not complied with, an act of bankruptcy is said to have occurred.
+The creditor will be able to apply for the debtor to be declared a bankrupt by way of creditor’s petition.

 If a person owes an amount of over $5,000 and has not responded to a letter of demand for the sum, the creditor should issue the debtor with a bankruptcy notice.
 Our bankruptcy package includes a copy of the relevant form and a checklist for correct completion of the form.